jackyzha0/quartz/content/Public Journal.md

 ### Blog

-* Published (again) the guide to [[Unlock Firefox Sidebar]] after reading a comment in [Hacker News](https://news.ycombinator.com/) asking for exactly that.
+* Published (again) the guide to [[Unlock Firefox Sidebar|Unlock Firefox Sidebar]] after reading a comment in [Hacker News](https://news.ycombinator.com/) asking for exactly that.
 I responded with a link to the article on [Dev.to](https://dev.to/semanticdata/unlock-the-sidebar-width-in-firefox-22p0).
 Originally, I removed the guide from my [blog](https://miguelpimentel.do) because I didn't think it fit with the content at the time.
 * Overhauled Taxonomies (Categories and Tags) within the [blog](https://miguelpimentel.do).
 Created specific pages to format the titles, and define how the taxonomy pages are displayed/organized.

 ### Digital Garden

-* Compiled, and published a collection of [[Bookmarklets]].
+* Compiled, and published a collection of [[Bookmarklets|Bookmarklets]].
-* Cleaned up and published [[Inspirations]].
+* Cleaned up and published [[Inspirations|Inspirations]].
 * Making the Garden more explorable by adding direct links to the [tags] page from the [Homepage].
 * Playing with the Garden's desktop layout.
 Temporarily moved right sidebar components to the left sidebar.
 Undone shortly after, as it messed with the total calculated width of the page and its two sidebar widths.